gnosischain/documentation/docs/developers/building/first-contract.md

 [This Tutorial on Kauri](https://kauri.io/#collections/POA%20Tutorial%20series/poa-part-1-develop-and-deploy-a-smart-contract/) shows how to deploy a DApp to the test network.
 It can be adapted to the Gnosis network with a few minor tweaks.

-1. For Gnosis Chain, edit the truffle.js file to the following:
+1. For Gnosis, edit the truffle.js file to the following:

 ```js showLineNumbers
 require('dotenv').config();